shantanu-sarkar/CustomROM/README.md

 ## 7. Prepare the device-specific code
 To build a ROM for a specific device, we usually need three device trees i.e., device trees, kernel and vendor trees.
-For OnePlus 7 we have 2, 1 and 2 directories respectively in device trees, kernel and vendor tree.
+For the OnePlus 7 device, there are 2 directories for device trees, 1 directory for the kernel, and 2 directories for vendor trees.
 The number of directories might vary from device to device.
 You can easily find that by checking your device specific trees from Lineage OS GitHub (if available).
 Note that device codename for OnePlus 7 is guacamoleb.
 You need to clone all the directories below from GitHub into your source code.
 For OnePlus 7 the directories are:
 ## Device trees
 - [android/device/oneplus/guacamoleb](https://github.com/LineageOS/android_device_oneplus_guacamoleb/tree/lineage-20)
 - [android/device/oneplus/sm8150-common](https://github.com/LineageOS/android_device_oneplus_sm8150-common/tree/lineage-20) <br /> <br />